uvalib/100objects/README.md

 —
 ```
 * Make sure you specify the dimensions from the uploaded image file in the corresponding photo_width and photo_height
 lines inside of the new file.
-If an image was not submitted, then just use "101.png" for the file name and 800 for both
+If an image was not submitted, you MUST use "101.png" for the file name and 800 for both
 the width and height.
-Without image width and height correctly entered, the image may be distorted.
+Without image width and height correctly entered, the site build will fail.
 * When may_we_share has a value of "no" then the person who submitted the item is not displayed on the output page.

 NOTE: The code looks for the _ready_ line and makes sure it has a value of "true" before adding the content to the